Incremental Randomized Smoothing Certification: Experimental Results

 \subsection{\Tool{} speedups on Pruned Models}

-In this experiment, we show \Tool{}'s ability to certify pruned networks.
-We employ $l_1$ unstructured pruning, which prunes the fraction of the lowest $l_1$ magnitude weights from the network.
-Table~\ref{tab:prune} presents the average \Tool{} speedup for networks obtained by pruning $5\%, 10\%$ and $20\%$ weights.
+In this experiment, we study \Tool{}'s ability to certify beyond quantized models.
+We employ $l_1$ unstructured pruning, which prunes the fraction of the lowest $l_1$ magnitude weights from the DNN.
+Table~\ref{tab:prune} presents the average \Tool{} speedup for DNNs obtained by pruning $5\%, 10\%$ and $20\%$ weights.
 The speedups range from 0.99x to 2.7x.
-As the network is pruned more aggressively, it is expected that the speedup achieved by \Tool{} will be lower.
+As the DNN is pruned more aggressively, it's expected that \Tool{}'s speedup will be lower.
 This is due to higher values of $\eqlb$ associated with aggressive pruning.
 In Appendix~\ref{sec:zeta_app}, we provide average $\eqlb$ values for all approximations.
-In comparison to pruning, quantization typically yields smaller $\eqlb$ values, making \Tool{} more effective for quantization.
+Compared to pruning, quantization typically yields smaller $\eqlb$ values, making \Tool{} more effective for quantization.